tattvam/nix-linux4polarfire/README.md

 # nix-linux4polarfire

-This repository contains a framework for configuring and building Linux using Nixpkgs.
+This repository contains a framework for configuring and building Linux for Microchip Polarfire Icicle kit using Nixpkgs.

 Run following Nix command to build kernel.